tomerfiliba/agnos/site/features.rst

   enable encrypted and authenticated sessions.

-* **Lightweight and efficient**: Agnos uses a compact binary protocol and supports point-to-point connectivity (no setup required).
+* **Lightweight and efficient**: Agnos uses a compact binary protocol and supports point-to-point connectivity (no need to set up name servers, web servers, URLs, etc.).

 * :doc:`srcgen`: Generate :doc:`idl` specifications from in-code comments;
   only one file to edit

-* :doc:`RESTful front-end <restful>`: unsupported languages can use Agnos-exposed services in a `RESTful<http://en.wikipedia.org/wiki/REST>`_ manner, assuming they have HTTP-client libraries.
+* :doc:`RESTful front-end <restful>`: unsupported languages can use Agnos-exposed services in a `RESTful<http://en.wikipedia.org/wiki/REST>`_ manner, assuming they have HTTP client-side libraries.

 * **Multiple topologies**:

-  * **Direct socket connection**: clients connect directly to a server socket
+  * **Direct socket connection**: clients connect directly to a listening socket

   * **HTTP Tunneling**: clients can tunnel the protocol over HTTP, sending requests to a web server and have it forward the request to the Agnos service.
+This is useful in environments that require integration with a web server, or to cross firewalls.

   * :doc:`library-mode`: instead of setting up a server, you can spawn a server process and connect to it -- in one line of code!
 This is useful when you